-§3.6 "Symbols"
+\$3.6 "Symbols" introduces the syntax of identifiers.

 Forms like define, lambda, and let associate a meaning with one or more identifiers; that is, they bind identifiers.
 The part of the program for which the binding applies is the scope of the binding.
 The set of bindings in effect for a given expression is the expression's environment.